-- 1. A detailed explanation of the ESI system processes in support of transition supply requests within our adjudication system; - 2.
-How a network pharmacy is notified when a transition supply of medication is processed at the point of sale; and - 3.
-A description of the edits and an explanation of the process network pharmacies must follow to resolve those edits at the point of sale during the adjudication of a transition supply.
+- 1. A detailed explanation of the Express Scripts system processes in support of transition supply requests within our adjudication system. - 2.
+How a network pharmacy is notified when a transition supply of medication is processed at the POS; and - 3.
+A description of the edits and an explanation of the process network pharmacies must follow to resolve those edits at the POS during the adjudication of a transition supply.

-The ESI adjudication process that supports transition supply requirements operates as follows:
+The Express Scripts adjudication process that supports transition supply requirements operates as follows: